Course image Methodology - Part 3: More Strategies

 Course Summary:

-1. Genealogy Standards by Board for Certification of Genealogists
+1. Genealogy Standards, 2nd Edition by Board for Certification of Genealogists

 2. Mastering Genealogical Proof by Thomas W. Jones

-Please be aware this is a 26-week course.
-Though you can take six months to submit all the assignments and complete the private one-on-one consultations, this course takes an average of 36-40 hours.
+26-week course.
+Though you can take six months to submit all the assignments and complete the private one-on-one consultations, this course takes an average of 36-40 hours of hands-on work.
 We give extra time to book consultation appointments, allowing for flexible scheduling.
 Realistically, you can finish this course in 8 weeks like the other courses you've taken.
 Feel free to slow down and take your time as well.

 Contact Hours: 36